-Any person may report discrimination and/or harassment regardless of whether they are the alleged victim or not.
-Reports may be made in person, by using the contact information for the CRCO, or by any other means that results in the CRCO receiving the person's oral or written report.
-This report may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for the CRCO.
+Reports may be made to a CRCO in person, by using the contact information for a CRCO, or by any other means that results in a CRCO receiving the person's verbal or written report.
+This report may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for a CRCO.

 Reports of discrimination and/or harassment may also be made to any other District employee including a supervisor or building principal.
-All reports of discrimination and/or harassment will be immediately forwarded to the CRCO.
+All reports of discrimination and/or harassment must be immediately forwarded to the CRCO.
 Reports may also be forwarded to other District employees depending on the allegations.

-All District employees who witness or receive an oral or written report of discrimination and/or harassment must immediately inform the CRCO.
 Failure to immediately inform the CRCO may subject the employee to discipline up to and including termination.